-Like employees, it is important for volunteers to have a clear understanding of what is expected of them and given the training and tools to perform job tasks.
+Similar to employees, it is important for volunteers to have a clear understanding of what is expected of them and be given the training and tools to perform job tasks.

-A volunteer job description should be detailed enough to describe, not only job tasks, but also job hours and who to go to with questions.
+A volunteer job description should be detailed enough to describe job tasks, job hours, and who to go to with questions.

 - Who does the volunteer report to?
 For example, who oversees ushers and who does the volunteer report to when scheduled to work?

 - What tasks are the volunteer responsible for performing?
 For example, what does the usher do when he/she is on duty?

 - Where does the job get performed?
 For example, where do ushers meet before, during, and after church services and where do they hang their coats or purses while on duty.